Plain English Breakdown

 Who It Names or Affects

-- The Department of Motor Vehicles (DMV) which will receive information from courts about these cases.
+- The Department of Motor Vehicles (DMV) which will receive information about arrests or incidents and points to add to driver's records.

 Terms To Know